scaui0/vocabulary_trainer/README.md

     return True
 ```

-To test it, we need to create a quiz.
+To test our plugin, we need to create a quiz file.
-Since there are plugins needed for the quiz, we need to place it into a folder and name the quiz file `quiz.json`.
+Since there are plugins needed for the quiz, we need to combine our plugin and the quiz file.
+So, create a folder, which name is the id of our quiz, and place the quiz file inside.
+The quiz file must be named `quiz.json`.

-Next to `quiz.json`, we must create a folder `plugins` and place our plugin inside it.
+Next to `quiz.json`, we need to create a folder `plugins` and place our plugin inside it.
 Then start the QuizEnchanter.py and write `example`!

 If you want, create more complex quizzes and plugins!